Prometric Regional Testing Connecticut CT- Instructions

 2) Click on” Candidate Resource” then “Online Application”

-3) Click on “Register new User”
+3) Click on “Register New User”

-“If you don’t receive an email from promtric within 5 minutes you need to make a new GMAIL Email ACCOUNT.
-Please do not use AOL.com or Hotmail or Outlook.
-Only Yahoo and GMAIL work well with this process
+*If you don’t receive an email from Prometric within 5 minutes, you need to make a new GMAIL email account.
+Please do not use AOL.com, Hotmail, or Outlook.
+Only Yahoo and GMAIL work well with this process.

 “ Nemi12345!”

-8) Fill in all the information below.
+8) Fill in all the requested information.

 9) Part B- Click on Written Test and Clinical Test ($138.00)